 However, if trying something new each day feels like too much confusion for you this season, then sticking to one fast for the whole six weeks may be more meaningful.
 Here are some ideas:

 - fast from meat and seafood.
 More resources are used to raise an animal for meat than to raise a plant for eating.
 Large-scale cow, pig, and chicken operations cause pollution and breed disease.
 Large-scale fishing operations damage our oceans with widespread effects on both edible and inedible creatures.
+[UPDATE: Here’s more about how and why to eat less meat, and some vegetarian meals from around the world that make fasting fun for the family!]

 - fast from individually-packaged beverages—bottled water, sodas, drinks in disposable cups.
 All those small packages add up to more resources than fewer, larger packages or a washable cup or reusable water bottle.
 Even if you’ve been recycling bottles and cans, a lot of energy goes into manufacturing, recycling, and transporting them.